emqx/emqx-docs/en_US/rule/action_republish.md

 The republish action is used to reissue a new MQTT message.
 The `Topic`, `QoS`, `Retain`, and `Payload` of the new message can be specified by parameters.

-Note that the message republish action does not terminate the delivery of old messages.
-For example, if a message "t/1" is received by the republish action and then a new "t/2" message is reissued, the delivery of the "t/1" message is not terminated, and clients subscribed to the "t/1" topic can still receive the message.
+Note that the message republish action does not terminate the delivery of the original messages.
+For example, if a message "t/1" is received by the republish action and then a new "t/2" message is published per this rule, the delivery of the "t/1" message is not terminated, and clients subscribed to the "t/1" topic can still receive the original message.

 ## Create Rule